genmon/quotebacks-mdx/README.md

 Python-Markdown is required.
 Python 3 is required.

+## Motivation

+This allows the final webpage to display a Quotebacks embed without having to have custom HTML in the content source files.

+The Markdown format has been chosen such that it will look natural even if this extension is not used.

+(There have been small changes to the final HTML so that the blockquote and citation are still well formatted even when quotebacks.js is not loaded.
+See `docs/quoteback-example.html` for details.)

 ## Usage

 Include a citation in a Markdown blockquote using the following format: